Occam's razor is insufficient to infer the preferences of irrational agents: The preferences of the Alice algorithm

 Possibly.
 Imagine that Alice was following the algorithm given in \autoref{money}.
 Then it seems clear she is a money maximiser.
 In contrast, if she was following the algorithm given in \autoref{love}, then she clearly wants Bob.

-Thus by looking into the details of Alice's algorithm, we may be able to assess her preferences and rationality, even if this assessment is not available from her actions or policy.
+Thus by looking into the details of Alice's algorithm, we may be able to assess her preferences and rationality, even if this assessment is not available from her actions or policy\footnote{In practice, for a human Alice, we would be able to `tell' whether Alice wanted love or money, by observing her behaviour in other circumstances - such as when she knew what Bob's hand was.
+However, when analysing the behaviour of other humans, we are already making huge amounts of normative assumptions already.
+See \url{https://www.lesswrong.com/posts/YfQGZderiaGv3kBJ8/figuring-out-what-alice-wants-non-human-alice} for a longer discussion of this. }.

 Of course, doing so only works if we are confident that the variables and functions with names like $\textrm{Alice}_{\textrm{cards}}$, $\textrm{board}$, $\textrm{Bob}_{\textrm{behave}}$, $\textrm{P}_{\textrm{win}}$, $\textrm{card}_{\textrm{estimate}}$, and $\textrm{player}_{\textrm{estimate}}$, actually mean what they seem to mean.